msen7437/Kubernetes-Performance-Testing/README.md

 The purpose of this repository is to document my research and experiments on Kubernetes performance testing for my scientific work.

-The focus here is Load and Stress Testing a Kubernetes cluster and intepreting the results of those tests.
+The focus here is Load and Stress Testing a Kubernetes cluster and interpreting the results of those tests.

 ### Table of contents: